Critical Incident Response

 Jewish Community Critical Incident Response Team

-The Jewish Community Critical Incident Response Team (JCCIRT) provides critical incident stress defusings and debriefings to small groups affected by a crisis or major occurrence, including community disasters, natural disasters, riots, robberies, vandalism, sudden deaths or violent crime.
-Recent examples of incidents to which team members have responded include:
+The Jewish Community Critical Incident Response Team (JCCIRT) provides critical incident stress defusings and debriefings to small groups affected by a crisis or major occurrence, including community disasters, natural disasters, riots, robberies, vandalism, sudden deaths, and threats or acts of violence.
+Examples of incidents to which team members have responded include:

 - tragedy at a local school